Pasha831/ParsingIMDB/README.md

 <img src = 'https://github.com/Pasha831/ParsingIMDB/raw/main/cats_and_screenshots/10_best_films.png'>

-As you can see, the most raited film in history (by IMDb of course) - **The Shawshank Redemption**.
+As you can see, the most rated film in history (by IMDb of course) - **The Shawshank Redemption**.
-In my opinion, this movie is really cool and all, but i'm agree with MetaScore raiting (80 credits) and i **would put** this movie **below** in raiting.
+In my opinion, this movie is really cool and all, but i'm agree with MetaScore rating (80 credits) and i **would put** this movie **below** in rating.
 My first place is a **'1+1'** movie.

 Next films in the top three are **The Godfather** ( film, that i will watch soon in English, therefore can't put any my words here) and **Soorarai Pottru**
-(something from India as i understand, maybe this movies is great, but Indian indusrty - not in my taste.
+(something from India as i understand, maybe these movies is great, but Indian industry - not in my taste.

 ## **Frequency of cinematography releases by years**